PythonRSAS/pythonrsas.github.io/_posts/2019-3-01-6-Credit-Risk-Overview.md

 image: images/posts/worldDebt.jpg
 ---

 At any given moment, there are hundreds of trillions of debt or credit.
-You can have a look at this fantastic visualization to get a sense: [All of the World’s Money and Markets in One Visualization](https://money.visualcapitalist.com/worlds-money-markets-one-visualization-2017/)
+This fantastic visualization provides a sense of the scale and the relative scale of credit: [All of the World’s Money and Markets in One Visualization](https://money.visualcapitalist.com/worlds-money-markets-one-visualization-2017/)

 > **Credit risk** is the **uncertainty** associated with some event, where the event is specifically about whether the borrower will pay back the money borrowed, and how much.